nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-26-complete-id-cv-check.md

   </div>
 </div>

-1. With all the claims in a table
-2. Just the find a claim

-1.
+Idea 1
 >**We believe that** only giving option to find a claim without showing all the claims
 >**Will be a useful feature for** BSA staff
 >**As it will** be a required check to have a claim reference to hand so this is all that is required for scope of ticket

-2.
+Idea 2
 >**We believe that** displaying all the claims
 >**Will be a useful feature for** BSA staff
 >**As it will** give more scope in case they fail that check and have to proceed onto looking for a learner in which case still have access to claims.
 Needs to have table sorting?

->**We believe that** putting user tab first
->**Will be a useful feature for** BSA staff
->**As** only workplace id can be searched, it makes sense to land there, orientate themselves with who speaking to and then process

 >**We believe that** depending on what they search by lands them in a different place in the org view
 >**Will be a useful feature for** bsa staff
 >**As it will** follow their intentions e.g searching by claim ref will land them on that claim.

+Decide for the scope of this ticket that will take into testing the find a claim search without the claims table.

+#### Tabs

+>**We believe that** putting user tab first
+>**Will be a useful feature for** BSA staff
+>**As** since only workplace id can be searched, it makes sense to land there, orientate themselves with who speaking to and then progress with the query.